-Huawei Technologies Ltd., which pulled out of the U.S. market for network switching gear four years ago due to security fears, became the No.3 global smartphone seller last year and passed Apple in China.
-This year, it launched a new flagship smartphone, the P9, and is positioning it to compete with Apple and Samsung.
+Huawei Technologies Ltd., which pulled out of the U.S. market for network switching gear four years ago due to security fears, became the No. 3 global smartphone seller last year, overtaking Apple in China.
+This year, it launched a new flagship smartphone, the P9, that it is positioning to compete with Apple and Samsung.

 "China has yet to create a high-end consumer brand.
 We want to take that goal onto our shoulders," Eric Xu, one of Huawei's three rotating co-CEOs, told industry analysts at a meeting in April.

-To do that, Huawei must succeed in the United States the second- largest market for handsets after China, accounting for one-sixth of global sales, according to industry analysts.
-There, it starts with almost no market share and a name that consumers, if they know it at all, might associate with anxiety about possible Chinese spying rather than technology and style.
+To do that, Huawei must succeed in the United States, the second largest market for handsets, accounting for one-sixth of global sales, according to industry analysts.
+There, it is starting with almost no market share and a name that consumers, if they know it at all, might associate with anxiety about possible Chinese spying rather than technology and style.